Kuwaaaa/Raytracing/README.md

 # Raytracing In One Week
 Implemented path tracer

-This project used vcpkg manage 3rd library.
+This project used vcpkg managed 3rd library.

 ```
     vcpkg install glfw3